thestubborndev/finance_tracker_server/README.md

 3. If you check the "show API key" box in the top right, your API key will be within the code examples (e.g `keyYfG4QKO1heNMNv`).
 Copy and paste it into the config file to replace `process.env.AIRTABLE_API_KEY` or set it as an environment variable on your computer.

-4. Next, copy/paste the appId corresponding to the `Investment Tracker` base from the example request URL (it looks something like this: `appzMI3fKkMjUEOYC`) to the config file.
+4. Next, copy/paste the appId corresponding to the `Investment Tracker` base from the example request URL (**hint**: it looks something like this: `appzMI3fKkMjUEOYC`) to the config file.

 Config.js File Location: